 Remember, the worst thing that can happen is that the site owner you email denies your request.
 It only takes a few minutes to find content and send off an email—and one positive response can save you several hours of work.

 This is a little more time-consuming than other methods of generating free content since you still have to write the article itself.
-But, having a title can help you get started as well as keep you on track for hitting keywords that can boost your website’s SEO.
+But, having a title can help you get started as well as keep you on track for hitting keywords that can boost your website SEO (opens in new tab).